Kong/lua-resty-aws/README.md

 1. test installing the rock from LuaRocks

+### 0.5.2 (unreleased)

+ - fix: relax validation to not validate some generic metadata fields.
+Encountered while trying to use Lambda [#21](https://github.com/Kong/lua-resty-aws/pull/21)

 ### 0.5.1 (01-Jun-2022)

  - feat: socket compatibility; overriding luasocket use in phases now returns